The UAE Job Search

 The official language of the United Arab Emirates is Arabic according to the constitution of the country, while English is widely spoken, especially in business and trade.
 Persian, Urdu and Hindi are also spoken.

 When applying for work in the UAE, you may use either Arabic or English, depending on the company and your fluency.
 Foreign job seekers are expected to have at least a basic understanding of English because knowledge of English is consider necessary to cope with daily office life and life outside work.

 Many people believe that having studied the English or Arabic language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.
 Accept that most of the successful expatriate professionals are bilingual and many of them bicultural.
 Because of that, they can comfortably relate to people from different cultures.

 Online job search in the UAE resources are expanding quickly, thanks to mass CV distribution services, online recruitment databases and opportunities to email job search applications.
-The Internet is now the best place to access information about the UAE job search.
+The Internet is now the best place to access information about the jobs in Dubai.
 However, it is always recommended to use as many different job search sources as possible to find open positions.
-A common way to find a job in the UAE is through recommendations of friends, relatives and colleagues.
+A common way to find jobs in the Emirates is through recommendations of friends, relatives and colleagues.

 The most widely used means of searching for job vacancies is by looking through the daily newspapers.